phage-nz/infosec-bazaar/sandbox/readme.md

 iptables -A POSTROUTING -t nat -j MASQUERADE
 sysctl -w net.ipv4.ip_forward=1*

+### Precautions ###

+- The host should be on it's own VLAN.
-If permitting internet access, be mindful of:
-- Connecting directly to attacker infrastructure.
-Route through a VPN or Tor.
+- If permitting internet access, route through a VPN or Tor.
-- Permitting outbound access on wormable ports, e.g. WinRM and SMB.
+- Do not permit outbound access on wormable ports, e.g. WinRM and SMB.

 ### Guest Configuration ###

 - Boot into guest and:
   - Disable UAC.
   - Create new administrator account.
   - Log in as the new user.
   - Reset the password of and then disable the built-in administrator account.